ME-ICA/tedana/docs/reporting.rst

 Reports User Interactions
 =========================

-As previously mentioned, all plots in the report allow user interactions.
+As previously mentioned, all summary plots in the report allow user interactions.
 The list of permitted interactions vary by plot, but can be easily infered by the toolbar that accompanies each plot (see example below).